-Critical Definition of a Theory or Concept (1,500 words minimum / 150 points) Your definition essay will define a word, term, or concept by explaining your definition of what the word means and supporting that definition with relevant evidence.
-Your essay should seek to explain your understanding of the term and its use in relation to health care and to persuade your reader to agree with your definition.
-Your term should be something that matters to you personally and about whose meaning you have an opinion.
+Critical Definition of a Theory or Concept (1,500 words minimum / 150 points) Your extended definition essay will define a word, term, or concept by explaining your definition of what the word means and supporting that definition with relevant evidence.
+Your essay should seek to explain your understanding of the term and its use in relation to the eviction crisis, homelessness, or social power structures in America and to persuade your reader to agree with your definition.